-In just the last few years, WE have won No Salary History and pregnancy fairness laws in Illinois, paid sick time for half a million Chicagoland workers, and a Student Loan Bill of Rights in Illinois.
+In the 2010s, WE won No Salary History and pregnancy fairness laws in Illinois, paid sick time for half a million Chicagoland workers, and a Student Loan Bill of Rights in Illinois.
 And WE are not slowing down.
 WE are doubling down.

 WE won’t stop advocating for change until every woman—from those who make the tips to those who make the laws—is given her due.
 Together with you, WE pursue equity for all.